-The distance education program uses varied formative assessments to provide to teachers and students, modify curriculum and monitor student progress.
-Assessments are varied and valid.
-They can be in the form of self-checks, practice lessons, auto-graded (including multiple choice and short answer), writing assignments (from the paragraph to creative writing to the research paper), peer review, project or problem based, oral assessments with the instructor, and synchronous and asynchronous collaboration amongst students.
-Sixty percent (60%) of program assessments reach higher level blooms questioning.
+Varied formative assessments are used to provide to teachers on student progress and to determine if teachers need to modify content to meet student needs.
+Assessments are varied and valid and can be in the form of self-checks, practice lessons, auto-graded (including multiple choice and short answer), writing assignments (from the paragraph to creative writing to the research paper), peer review, project or problem based, oral assessments with the instructor, and synchronous and asynchronous collaboration amongst students.
+Sixty percent (60%) of program assessments reach higher level Bloom's questioning.
 These include, but are not limited to, the following: